 Since 2002, this 501 (c) (3) non-profit corporation has been devoted to children within the foster care system.
 As a listing exchange and family advocacy charity, we create programs and projects that not only support youth while they wait for a permanent family, but also assist youth who may now or in the future need an adoptive parent or couple.

-The Youth Empowered to Succeed (YES) Mentor Program - provides an adult mentor for teens living in foster care in Southern Idaho.
+The Youth Empowered to Succeed (YES) Mentor Program - when needed, the YES Mentor Program provides adult mentors for teens being served by a SNAPS program.

 Idaho Wednesday's Child & Wednesday's Child Northwest (Oregon) - Every year, over 60 of the children referred to the Wednesday's Child waiting child program are welcomed into permanent families.
 That's a 75 percent permanency rate.
 Our vision is to see that outcome reach every youth who wants to be nurtured within a committed family.